fatipardo/BuildRibosomeModel/README.md

 The details of this process can be found in [FixCisBonds](https://github.com/fatipardo/BuildRibosomeModel/tree/main/FixCisBonds).

 **Note:** After fixing the cis bonds, we used the same nascent peptide for all our models.
-The details can be found in the Complete70S directory of this repo.
+The details can be found in [Complete70S](https://github.com/fatipardo/BuildRibosomeModel/tree/main/Complete70S).